Tell us about your case, and we will tell you how we can help!

 Yes, postnuptial agreements can be enforced in court, provided they meet specific legal criteria.
 The agreement must be in writing, signed by both parties, and entered into voluntarily without coercion or duress.
 Both spouses should fully disclose their financial statuses when drafting the agreement to avoid future disputes regarding asset distribution or fairness.
 In Fresno, local courts respect the enforceability of these agreements if they align with California's legal standards.
 By working with Arnold Law Group, APC, clients can be assured that their postnuptial agreements are crafted to hold up under legal scrutiny, offering peace of mind through legally binding provisions.

-Contact Our Fresno Postnuptial Agreement Attorney Today
+Contact Our Fresno Postnuptial Agreement Attorney in Fresno Today

 At Arnold Law Group, APC, we understand that every situation is unique.
 That is why we take the time to get to know you and your spouse and to understand your goals and objectives.
 We will then help you create a postnuptial agreement that meets your and your spouse's needs.
 Our team provides every client with the personalized, one-on-one attention they deserve.